The Heart of Yoga Wisdoms

 Spirituality Beyond Dogma

-A grounded approach to devotion, intuition, and connection that honors both tradition and the uniqueness of each life.
+A grounded approach to devotion and connection to Source that honors both tradition and each unique belief system.

 Embodied Self-Inquiry